Indexes in Azure Cognitive Search

 Attribute Description

 "facetable" Typically used in a presentation of search results that includes a hit count by category (for example, hotels in a specific city).
-This option cannot be used with fields of type Edm.GeographyPoint.
+This option can't be used with fields of type Edm.GeographyPoint.
 Fields of type Edm.String that are filterable, "sortable", or "facetable" can be at most 32 kilobytes in length.
 For details, see Create Index (REST API).

 "key" Unique identifier for documents within the index.
 Exactly one field must be chosen as the key field and it must be of type Edm.String.

 "retrievable" Determines whether the field can be returned in a search result.
-This is useful when you want to use a field (such as profit margin) as a filter, sorting, or scoring mechanism, but do not want the field to be visible to the end user.
+This is useful when you want to use a field (such as profit margin) as a filter, sorting, or scoring mechanism, but don't want the field to be visible to the end user.
 This attribute must be true for key fields.

 Although you can add new fields at any time, existing field definitions are locked in for the lifetime of the index.
 For this reason, developers typically use the portal for creating simple indexes, testing ideas, or using the portal pages to look up a setting.
 Frequent iteration over an index design is more efficient if you follow a code-based approach so that you can rebuild the index easily.